In previous post, we did a combination of trivial and non-trivial tasks on the command line:

 - First task uses

-module to install the httpd package. - Second task uses
+yummodule to install the httpd package. - Second task uses

-with the one we’re interested in. - Third task restarts and enables the
+lineinfilemodule to replace the specific line in the file/etc/httpd/conf/httpd.confwith the one we’re interested in. - Third task restarts and enables the

-package from the remote systems.
+Let us first uninstall httpd package from the remote systems.
 This is not

 really necessary to run the playbook but, we’re doing it to validate that all